SNP still owes money to Peter Murrell, Humza Yousaf confirms

 The party had repaid about half of the money by October of that year.

-Earlier on Thursday, Mr Murrell was seen in public for the first time since his arrest.
-He was spotted leaving the home he shares with Ms Sturgeon near Glasgow.
+Earlier on Thursday, Mr Murrell was seen in public for the first time since his arrest when he was spotted leaving the home he shares with Ms Sturgeon near Glasgow.
+Ms Sturgeon was seen later in the day also leaving the property.

 Police spent two days searching the house earlier this month.